ashleychilders/project_file3_childers_ashley/README.md

 - http://www.w3schools.com/jquery/tryit.asp?filename=tryjquery_event_mouseover_mouseout
     - I used this site for assistance with creating my custom jQuery for changing the h1 font color on mouseover and mouseout on my index page.
 - https://github.com/nathco/jQuery.scrollSpeed
     - I used this plug in to change the scroll speed on my website.
 This is seen on all pages when scrolling.

 **Comments**

-When looking at my code on canary it's showing as an error to the .js file saved from online to this: jquery-2.2.3.min.js:3 Uncaught TypeError: n.easing[this.easing] is not a function I didn't modify the settings in this file so I wasn't sure what to do with this.
+1.)
+When looking at my code on Canary it's showing as an error to the .js file saved from online to this: jquery-2.2.3.min.js:3 Uncaught TypeError: n.easing[this.easing] is not a function I didn't modify the settings in this file so I wasn't sure what to do with this.
 I left the file as it was.